 The rest of us will be subject to the home value determined by the appraiser.
 A knowledgeable real estate agent can come close to the appraised value by using the most recent, similar, comparable home sales within the same subdivision requiring the fewest adjustments (compensating factors) to gauge current market value.

 This unemotional value has nothing to do with what the seller paid for the home or what the seller needs from his current home to buy his new home.
-Most upgrades and cost of getting the home ready for sale (paint, carpet and repairs) are required to bring the home up to selling standards.
+Most upgrades and cost of getting the home ready for a sale (paint, carpet, and repairs) are required to bring the home up to selling standards.
 If a home is not up to selling standards, the buyers will discount their offer, accordingly, or the home will sit on the market until it is discounted by the seller or fails to sell (rejected by the market as unacceptable).

-The listing real estate agent will compare the home’s floorplan, condition, features and location to current active and pending listings and the most recent sold listings to make a market adjustment to the home’s value.
+The listing real estate agent will compare the home’s floorplan, condition, features, and location to currently active and pending listings and the most recent sold listings to make a market adjustment to the home’s value.
 Hopefully, the real estate agent representing the buyer will use similar techniques to determine value.
 Once there is a meeting of the minds of value between the seller and buyer, then we wait for the appraiser to determine the appraised value for the home.

-Our Arizona purchase contract requires the contracted sale price be equal to or less than the appraised value.
+Our Arizona purchase contract requires the contracted sale price to be equal to or less than the appraised value.
 If the property appraises for more than the sales price, no adjustment to the contract is made.
 If the property appraises for less than the sales price, either the buyer must make up the difference in additional down payment or the seller must lower the price to the appraised value or the buyer and seller negotiate a compromise where the price is reduced to more than the appraised value and the buyer agrees to increase the down payment to make up the difference between the appraised value and the adjusted sales price.
 If the seller and buyer cannot negotiate a new sales price, the buyer can cancel the purchase contract within 5 days of learning the property did not appraise for the sales price and have their earnest money deposit returned to the buyer.

 Everyone has an opinion about value.
-In most cases everyone else’s opinion is trumped by the appraiser.
+In most cases, everyone else’s opinion is trumped by the appraiser.